 In fact, when Gordon Alford had married Winnie in 1952, he gave his home address as 3509 McCart—the address of Minnie’s Cafe.
 Minnie also lived on the café premises.

 On April 9 Winnie and her late husband shared the front page with news that WBAP-TV had broadcast the state’s first full-color, thirty-minute network program (Ding Dong School).

 Lewis Gordon Alford was forty-four years old.
 He was buried in Laurel Land Memorial Park.

-Winnie Alford was charged with murder.
+Winnie Alford was charged with murder in her husband’s killing.
 During jury selection prosecutors qualified jurors on the death penalty.

 As Winnie Alford went on trial her attorneys said her defense would be the “unwritten law.”

 What was the “unwritten law”?

 According to the Buffalo Law Review, the unwritten law was an uncodified constraint that protected “those who killed to defend the honor of women. . . . a husband, brother, or father could justifiably kill any man who had a sexual relationship outside of marriage with the killer’s wife, daughter, sister, or mother.”